scala/scala3/docs/_spec/04-basic-definitions.md

               |  TmplDef
 ```

-A _declaration_ introduces names and assigns them types or type definitions.
-It can form part of a [class definition](05-classes-and-objects.html#templates) or of a refinement in a [refined type](03-types.html#concrete-refined-types).

-A _definition_ introduces names that denote terms or types.
+A _definition_ introduces names that denote terms and assigns them types, or that denote types and assigns them [type definitions](./03-types.html#type-definitions).
-It can form part of an object or class definition or it can be local to a block.
+It can form part of an object or [class definition](05-classes-and-objects.html#templates) or it can be local to a block.
-Both declarations and definitions produce _bindings_ that associate type names with type definitions or bounds, and that associate term names with types.

-The scope of a name introduced by a declaration or definition is the whole statement sequence containing the binding.
+The scope of a name introduced by a definition is the whole statement sequence containing the definition.
 However, there is a restriction on forward references in blocks:
 In a statement sequence ´s_1 ... s_n´ making up a block, if a simple name in ´s_i´ refers to an entity defined by ´s_j´ where ´j \geq i´, then for all ´s_k´ between and including ´s_i´ and ´s_j´,

 - ´s_k´ cannot be a variable definition.
 - If ´s_k´ is a value definition, it must be lazy.

+Moreover, in a block, all term definitions must be concrete, and opaque type alias definitions are not allowed.

 <!--
 Every basic definition may introduce several defined names, separated